Decoding the Mystery: What is a Multiple of a Unit Fraction?

 -

 Equivalence: Multiples of the same unit fraction can be simplified to equivalent fractions.
-For example, 2/4 and 1/2 are equivalent fractions, both representing a multiple of 1/4 and 1/2 respectively.
+Here's one way to look at it: 2/4 and 1/2 are equivalent fractions, both representing a multiple of 1/4 and 1/2 respectively.

 -